DjangoGirls/tutorial/django_forms/README.md

             form = PostForm(instance=post)
         return render(request, 'blog/post_edit.html', {'form': form})

 This looks almost exactly the same as our `post_new` view, right?
 But not entirely.
 First thing: we pass an extra `pk` parameter from urls.
-Next - we get the `Post` model we want to edit with `get_object_or_404(Post, pk=pk)` and then, when we create a form we pass this post as an `instance` both when we save the form:
+Next: we get the `Post` model we want to edit with `get_object_or_404(Post, pk=pk)` and then, when we create a form we pass this post as an `instance` both when we save the form:

     form = PostForm(request.POST, instance=post)